scruffaluff/bootware/docs/install.md

 </code-block>
 </code-group>

+On an Apple Silicon system, unsure that the current terminal is not running under Rosetta 2, by confirming that the output of `uname -p` is `arm`.

 On Windows, PowerShell will need to run as administrator and the security policy must allow for running remote PowerShell scripts.
 The following command will update the security policy, if needed.